-- Take reasonable steps to ensure that the KFI is clear, fair, not misleading and accurate. - Clarify what information they expect, and what is acceptable, from the customer for income verification purposes. - Communicate and clarify what fraud controls are expected to be applied when verifying documentation.
+- Take reasonable steps to ensure that the KFI + or ESIS is fair, clear, not misleading and accurate. - Clarify what information they expect, and what is acceptable, from the customer for income verification purposes. - Communicate and clarify what fraud controls are expected to be applied when verifying documentation.